 RAPID WEIGHT LOSS

 Rapid weight loss is one of the commonest reason for hair fall.
 I constantly hear from many people that after starting the keto diet they are observing hair fall.
-They keep asking me why is it happening and is it related to keto diet.
+They keep asking me why is it happening and is it related to a keto diet.
 The answer is yes.
-When you are following low carb high fat diet, you lose water from your body and in turn lose weight rapidly.
+When you are following a low carb high-fat diet, you lose water from your body and in turn lose weight rapidly.
 Due to this rapid weight loss, you have hair fall initially.
 This is known as telogen effluvium, a common type of hair loss that can occur as a result of sudden weight loss.
 However, this type of hair loss is temporary and will STOP in 2-4 months depending on individuals.